rjerbaka/molecule-parser/README.md

 Molecule Parser
 ======

-A molecule chemical formula parser developed for a Back Market technical test.
+A molecule chemical formula parser developed for the Back Market technical test.

 ## Install